nodejs/dev-policy/README.md

 Upon Foundation launch, both projects will come together under a single TSC, but the two distinct release lines will continue independently for the near term.
 Each subsequent release ("interim releases") for each project should incrementally bring the two code bases closer together, allowing them to eventually merge back into a single Node.js 2.0 release line.

 To avoid introducing unnecessary problems for users, the interim releases should not overlap versions.
 All prior versions of both io.js and node.js should be preserved.
 The interim Node.js releases will remain the v0.x version stream.
 Interim io.js releases will continue to follow their existing semver strategy.
-If Interim changes in io.js require a major version bump to 2.x, the first release of the Converged Project would be the next major version number (3.0).
+If interim changes in io.js require a major version bump to 2.x, the first release of the Converged Project would be the next major version number (3.0).
 The Converged Project will use semver for release versioning.

 For purposes of managing each separate release line, if the TSC determines it to be necessary, the TSC can charter an io.js Working Group and a node.js Working Group, each responsible for their own respective release lines.

 To facilitate and oversee the convergence of the release lines, the TSC will charter a Convergence Working Group.
 This WG would ensure that appropriate steps are being made in each of the two release lines to bring the projects back together.
-The Convergence WG would work directly with both release line WG’s.
-As soon as the release lines converge, the charters for the separate release line WG’s and the convergence WG would expire, and responsibility for the continued evolution of the converged release line would be with the project TSC itself.
-The initial membership of the Convergence WG will be a subset of members from each of the two release line WG’s.
+The Convergence WG would work directly with both release line WGs.
+As soon as the release lines converge, the charters for the separate release line WGs and the convergence WG would expire, and responsibility for the continued evolution of the converged release line would be with the project TSC itself.
+The initial membership of the Convergence WG will be a subset of members from each of the two release line WGs.

 For the Converged Project, a new Github organization owned and managed by the Node.js Foundation would be created.
 Once the new Github organization is established, ownership of the existing iojs/io.js and joyent/node repositories should be transferred.
 From there, the Convergence WG will be responsible for determining the exact next steps for creating the Converged repository.
 Additional repositories from each of the existing joyent/* and iojs/* organizations may need to be transferred to the Node.js Foundation organization as well.